Understanding Song Structure (or Lyric Structure)

-In this section you'll learn the basics to all of the major parts of any song layout.
-You'll learn where each element normally goes in your song structure and the rules (or more like guidelines) to follow to help you start writing your own songs.
+Learn the pieces to all of the major parts of any song layout.
+See where each element normally goes in most popular songs and learn how to structure your own songs.

-- What are intros? - Most of today's songs have an intro in one form or another.
+- Intro "How To" - Most of today's songs have an intro in one form or another.
 And if you're trying to make a hit song there are some rules I suggest you keep in mind.

-- What are Verses? - It doesn't matter what you write about in your verses.
+- Guidelines to Verses in a Song - It doesn't matter what you write about in your verses.
 Here are a few rules to keep in mind as you're structuring your song.

 - What is a Chorus?
 What’s a Refrain?
 Lyrically?
 Musically?